By: Ryan M. Bowker | Published: December 26, 2025 | Updated: August 8, 2026

 Modern coastal homes are among the most requested styles in the Wilmington area.
 These plans combine clean lines with classic coastal elements such as wide porches, large windows, and open interiors.
+When building on your lot, it's important to incorporate a design that balances current trends and timeless appearence.

 Key features: